jgillula/paperless-ngx-postprocessor/README.md

     title: '{{created_year}}-{{created_month}}-{{created_day}} -- {{correspondent}} -- {{document_type}} (from {{ source }})'
 ```

 First paperless-ngx-postprocessor will get a local copy of the document's preexisting metadata.
-For a full list of the preexisting metadata you can use for matching and postprocessing, see FIXME.
+For a full list of the preexisting metadata you can use for matching and postprocessing, see [below](#available-metadata).

 Next, paperless-ngx-postprocessor will try to see if the document matches by evaluating the Jinja template given in the `match` field, filling in values from our local copy of the document's metadata.
 In this case, the document's `correspondent` must be `The Bank` and  its `document_type` must be `Transfer Confirmation`.
 If that's true, the Jinja template will evaluate to `True`, and the document is a match for further postprocessing.